y-yao/MNIST_cpp/README.md

 cmake .. -DCMAKE_BUILD_TYPE=RELEASE
 make eval
 ```
-An evaluation report of the inference accuracy will be produced.
+An evaluation report of the prediction accuracy will be produced.